ProjectPete/amazon-sumerian-hosts/README.md

 This branch exists solely because I wanted to use my Azure Speech Cognitive services with this AWS demo.
 It's a very cool three js viseme, phoneme, gestures, animations, rigging, SSML/TTS demo from Amazon's Sumarian Hosts demo/give-away.
 So now I can use Azure voices too! :)

-Check out "three.azure.html" in the examples folder and 'AZURE_ALTERNATIVE.js' for some old skool duck-punching and event burglerising, to replace Polly and AWS TTS service.
-It's ugly, but low footprint and very effective.
+For an "ugly hack version" - Check out "three.azure.html" in the examples folder and 'AZURE_ALTERNATIVE.js' for some old skool duck-punching and event burglerising, to replace Polly and AWS TTS service.
+It's ugly, but it works, only took an hour to crack and encouraged me to return and doo it properly in version 2, below.

-The main timesaver for you here is a table for viseme/pnoneme lookups between AWS and Azure, which of course differ by each platform which uses their own identifications.
-Some visemes are represented as squiggly unicode characters, which just won't do for database Ids.
-Of course you could just define your own viseme lookup tables, but this was quicker :D

 Everything needed to replace AWS with Azure is in - [src/threeAzure/awspack/TextToSpeechFeature.js](https://github.com/ProjectPete/amazon-sumerian-hosts/blob/mainline/src/threeAzure/awspack/TextToSpeechFeature.js)

 An demo page is available here - [examples/three-azure-v2.html](https://github.com/ProjectPete/amazon-sumerian-hosts/blob/mainline/examples/three-azure-v2.html)

 Just add your Azure Cognitive Speech Service key and region into the fields in the HTML page (just like the AWS demo) and that's it!  :D

+The main timesaver for here is a table for viseme/pnoneme lookups between AWS and Azure, which of course differ by each platform which uses their own identifications.
+Some visemes are represented as squiggly unicode characters, which just won't do for database Ids.
+Of course you could just define your own viseme lookup tables, but this was quicker :D

 Blog coming soon...